chidiwilliams/chidiwilliams.com/content/post/pointers-in-go.md

 fmt.Printf("%p\n", in.env)             // 0xc00010a510
 ```

-So when we set the interpreter's environment to the new environment we created, it links to the parent scope correctly.
+So when we set the interpreter's environment to the new environment we created, it links to the enclosing scope correctly.

 ![Interpreter environment pointing to correct block environment](https://res.cloudinary.com/cwilliams/image/upload/v1645805756/Blog/zx3izfxjfqn8szrpn3ux.webp)